Cincinesh/mon/README.md

 Monday will treat any exception thrown by a `TEST_CASE()` as a test failure.
 Additionally, you can use the macros `test_assert()` and `test_fail()` as shown above to specify other failure conditions.

+The error output format is meant to match that of your C++ compiler, so if you configure your IDE to run your test suite as a post-link step, it should be able to highlight test failures in your code as if they were compiler errors.

+See [Tuesday](https://github.com/Cincinesh/tue) for an example of a project that uses Monday.

 License
 -------